 Causes of Poor IAQ

-- Smoking: If someone in your household smokes, the level of air pollution in your home increases.
-Cigarette smoke emits a wide range of chemicals, such as: carbon monoxide, formaldehyde and volatile organic chemicals(VOC’s).
+1. Smoking: If someone in your household smokes, the level of air pollution in your home increases.
+Cigarette smoke emits a wide range of chemicals, such as carbon monoxide, formaldehyde, and volatile organic compounds (VOCs).

-- Household Items: Household items such as cleaning products, candles and incense can release dangerous gases including VOCs and formaldehyde, into the air in your home.
+2. Household Items: Household items such as cleaning products, candles, and incense can release dangerous gases including VOCs and formaldehyde into the air in your home.

-- Mold: The more moisture in your home the more prone to mold.
+4. Mold: The more moisture in your home, the more prone to mold.
 Mold negatively affects your home air quality and your health.

-- Heating: Gas or oil furnaces and gas water heaters can emit CO, nitrogen dioxide and VOCs.
+5. Heating: Gas or oil furnaces and gas water heaters can emit CO, nitrogen dioxide, and VOCs.

-- Dust: The most common indoor air pollutant is dust, which is perfectly normal and only dangerous when you let that dust build up in places like your duct work or air filters.
+6. Dust: The most common indoor air pollutant is dust, which is perfectly normal and only dangerous when you let that dust build up in places like your ductwork or air filters.

 Unfortunately, indoor air pollution is very hard to avoid in your home and poses many dangerous health risks to you and your family.